-Contact Dr. Gretta Tritch Roman (gst118@psu.edu), Research Initiatives Associate, for assistance with the development of proposals and questions related to the program.
+Contact Dr. Gretta Tritch Roman (gst118@psu.edu), Director of Research Development and Initiatives, for assistance with the development of proposals and questions related to the program.

 Awards Structure

 Level I Launch Grants

 Up to \$10,000 for one year to support the initial development of an innovative research question and the formation of an interdisciplinary collaborative team required to address it.